jossweb/silicon-map/README.md

 - Javafx (user interface)
 - mysql-connector (connection with mysql db)
 - jbcrypt (password encryption)
+- dotenv-java (storing database information in a .env file)

 *We use Maven to manage dependencies*